USAWC-Futures-Lab/milbench-protocol/README.md

 - Report aggregate results for cross-institutional comparison.
 - Submit issues or pull requests to improve the protocol documentation.

-Contact: Kevin M. Boyce, Center for Strategic Leadership, US Army War College — [email TBD]
+Contact: Kevin M. Boyce, Center for Strategic Leadership, US Army War College

 ---

 ## License

-[TBD — recommend Creative Commons Attribution 4.0 (CC BY 4.0) for the protocol documents and MIT for any code in the scoring directory.]
+CC0-1.0 for the protocol documents.
+MIT for code in the scoring directory and catechism tool.

 ---